May 10, 2021 Update

 Vaccine Pilot Program

-Earle Brown Heritage Center has been chosen to take part in the COVID-19 vaccine pilot program.
+Heritage Center of Brooklyn Center has been chosen to take part in the COVID-19 vaccine pilot program.

 As of January 19th, Minnesotans 65 and older can schedule appointments for COVID-19 community vaccine clinics.
 Educators and child care workers will be notified if they receive an appointment.